sethlans01/sethlans01/README.md

 📒 I'm a representative of students of C.S.
 Eng.

-👨🏻‍🏫 I'm a teacher in IIS Galvani in Milan.

 📫 How to reach me: you can write me an email at sethlans01.developer@gmail.com or on Discord at sethlans01.